- How much does it cost to attend PCC?

 - Will I qualify for financial help?

 Many students qualify for financial help!
-This is available to first-time freshman students who declare a four-year major.

 - What if I need a job to meet my college expenses?